Skip to main content

 Changes to the weather can occur quickly, so please keep up-to-date with the latest forecasts.
 For national severe weather information, MetService is New Zealand’s only authorised provider of Severe Weather Alerts.

-For information preparing for and keeping safe during a storm, see the National Emergency Management Agency's Get Ready website
+For information preparing for and keeping safe during a storm, see the National Emergency Management Agency's Get Ready website.

 Likely/potential Impacts